Importing From Canada Into the US

 If you are importing products from Canada into the United States, you should be aware of the specific requirements for the process.
 For shipments being imported by truck, you will need the Pre-Arrival Processing System (PAPS) number.

 Even though Canada borders the US, importing from Canada still comes with a multitude of requirements.
-This means that when you place your order for that cool new product, get yourself prepared in advance to handle the import process – a few preparatory steps will greatly expedite the delivery of your cargo and help you avoid some common pitfalls.
+A few preparatory steps will greatly expedite the delivery of your cargo and help you avoid some common pitfalls.

 If you are having your shipment flown into the US from Canada, the importing process will be the same as it would be for air shipments from any other country.